finos/FDC3/docs/api-bridging/spec.md

 ## Connection Overview

 ### Topology

 In order to implement Desktop Agent Bridging some means for desktop agents to connect to and communicate with each other is needed.
 This Standard assumes that Desktop Agent Bridging is implemented via a standalone 'bridge' which each agent connects to and will use to route messages to or from other agents.
 This topology is similar to a star topology in networking, where the Desktop Agent Bridge (a 'bridge') will be the central node acting as a router.

 Other possible topologies include peer-to-peer or client/server networks, however, these introduce significant additional complexity into multiple aspects of the bridging protocol that must be implemented by desktop agents, (including discovery, authentication and message routing), where a star topology/standalone bridge enables a relatively simple set of protocols, with the most difficult parts being implemented in the bridge itself.

 Whilst the standalone bridge represents a single point of failure for the interconnection of desktop agents, it will also be significantly simpler than a full desktop agent implementation.
 Further, failures may be mitigated by setting the bridge up as a system service, such that it is started when the user's computer is started and may be restarted automatically if it fails.
 In the event of a bridge failure or manual shutdown, then desktop agents will no longer be bridged and should act as single agents.

-Where multi-machine use cases must be supported, cross-machine routing is an internal concern of the Desktop Agent Bridge, with each desktop agent simply communicating with a bridge instance located on the same machine (or nominated IP address, where supported).
-Bridges running on different machines may then exchange messages between each other.
-The connection protocol between bridges themselves is implementation specific and beyond the scope of this standard.
-Further, as FDC3 only contemplates interoperability between apps for a single user, it is expected that in multi-machine use cases each machine is being operated by the same user.
+In Financial services it is not unusual for a single user to be working with applications on more than one desktop.
+As desktop agents do not span desktops bridging desktop agents across multiple machines is an additional use case for desktop agent bridging.
+However, as FDC3 only contemplates interoperability between apps for a single user, it is expected that in multi-machine use cases each machine is being operated by the same user.

 ### Technology & Service Discovery

 Connections between desktop agents and the Desktop Agent Bridge will be made via websocket connections, with the bridge acting as the websocket server and each connected desktop agent as a client.

 The bridge MUST run on the same machine as the desktop agents, and the websocket MUST be bound to the loopback adapter IP address (127.0.0.1), ensuring that the websocket is not exposed to wider networks.

-Bridge implementations SHOULD default to binding the recommended websocket server to port XXXX, enabling simple discovery of a running bridge via attempting a socket connection to that port and handshake (as defined later in this proposal).
-However, bridge implementations and desktop agents SHOULD support configuration of a alternative port range which can be scanned for connection.
+Bridge implementations SHOULD default to binding the websocket server to a port in the recommended port range XXXX - XXYY, enabling simple discovery of a running bridge via attempting socket connections to ports in that range and attempting a handshake (as defined later in this proposal) that will identify the websocket as belong to a Desktop Agent Bridge.
+A port range is used, in preference to a single nominated port, in order to enable the automatic resolution of port clashes with other services.

-Both DAs and the bridge MUST support configuration of the bridging port and/or port range.
+Both DAs and bridge implementations MUST support at least connection to the recommended port range and MAY also support configuration for connection to an alternative bridging port range.

 As part of the Desktop Agent Bridging protocol, a bridge will implement "server" behavior by: